CompewterTutor/MortarGolf/llm/prompts.md

 ### Basic Development
 ***This is a generic development prompt essentially bootstrapping each separate task.
 Cater this to your liking per task.***

+Continue development on our project using the guidelines in llm/dev_guidelines.md.
+Refer to the todo.md file in the llm folder to direct you on the next task and consult the memory file for history on what has been accomplished.
+Refer to the docs in the DOCS folder and also in the llm folder for any references you may need.
+After finishing a sub task, bump the version of the project, update the todo and the memory for the next task and create a proper commit msg detailing changes.
+Add new stuff to the changelog and address any changes that may need to be documented in the project readme.

 ### Cleanup Documentation
 ***Run this prompt when your todo and memory documentation for your LLM are getting long and taking up a lot of context.
 I typically try to keep my todo and memory files under 5-600 lines.